Skip to main content

 DNS leak test and fix in 2026

 TL;DR: A DNS leak is when your DNS queries (the list of sites you open) escape the VPN tunnel and go straight to your ISP, even though your IP address is hidden.
 To fix it you need a VPN that forces all DNS through the tunnel, blocks IPv6 and WebRTC leaks, and runs a kill switch.
-You can run a DNS leak test in under a minute on sites like dnsleaktest.com and browserleaks.com.
+You can run a DNS leak test in under a minute on sites like dnsleaktest.com and browserleaks.com: turn the VPN on, run the extended test, and check whose resolver answers.
+If the results show your ISP instead of the VPN, you have a leak — and below you will find how to close it on any platform.

 DNS (Domain Name System) is the phonebook of the internet.
 When you type limpvpn.com, your device first asks a DNS resolver, 'what is the IP address of this domain?' and only then connects.
 The catch is that this query usually travels in plain text, and whoever handles it sees every domain you open.